 - Work at a single location and take regular samples as required for data gathering

-- Sample homes and test either on-site or in the lab, for example radon testing or well water testing
+- Sample homes and test either on-site or in the lab-for example, radon testing or well water testing

 - Analyze and compare samples to determine changes or similarities at environmental sites